lxc/incus/doc/howto/cluster_form.md

 </details>

 After the initialization process finishes, your server is added as a new cluster member.
-You can check this with [`lxc cluster list`](incus_cluster_list.md).
+You can check this with [`incus cluster list`](incus_cluster_list.md).

 ## Configure the cluster through preseed files

-To form your cluster, you must first run `lxd init` on the bootstrap server.
+To form your cluster, you must first run `incus admin init` on the bootstrap server.
 After that, run it on the other servers that you want to join to the cluster.

-Instead of answering the `lxd init` questions interactively, you can provide the required information through preseed files.
+Instead of answering the `incus admin init` questions interactively, you can provide the required information through preseed files.
-You can feed a file to `lxd init` with the following command:
+You can feed a file to `incus admin init` with the following command:

-    cat <preseed-file> | lxd init --preseed
+    cat <preseed-file> | incus admin init --preseed

 You need a different preseed file for every server.